Pre-Castro Business in Cuba

 labor.

-mills with the predominance of Cuban capital.
-The yearly sugar crop (zafra) represented an average of 99 days
+predominance of Cuban capital.
+The yearly sugar crop (zafra) represented an average of 99 days work, producing a

-work, producing a total of more than five million five hundred thousand long tons of sugar.
-The Cuban Sugar
+total of more than five million five hundred thousand long tons of sugar.
+The Cuban Sugar Stabilization Board

 Prosperity brought about by sugar, benefitting

-collective blindness, nurtured by an unbelievable attraction.
-And this applies equally to sugar workers,
+blindness, nurtured by an unbelievable attraction.
+And this applies equally to sugar workers, University

 One of the most prosperous trades was the cattle